 Many cases remain hidden in the shadows without being judged for lack of resources of the plaintiff.
 The State then established a system to grant legal aid to those who cannot cover the various legal costs, provided they meet the required conditions.
-Legal aid covers the fees of legal personnel including the lawyer, the notary and the bailiff, as well as costs related to the trial procedure.
-Same minors can apply for legal aid, however, it is important to know what the law imposes on this case.
+THElegal aid covers the fees of legal personnel including the lawyer, the notary and the bailiff, as well as costs related to the trial procedure.
+Even minors can apply for legal aid, however, it is important to know what the law imposes on this case.

 Concept on legal aid